ylo2403/CSSRM/README.md

   ### Constants
   Some options which aren't required to be changed are in the [constants.py](https://github.com/bloxlink/Bloxlink/blob/master/src/resources/constants.py) file.

+  ### Image Server
+  The [Bloxlink Image Server](https://github.com/bloxlink/image-server) is required to run in order for some of Bloxlink's functionality to work.
+Run the instance, then put your server URL (could just be `localhost`) in the [config.py](https://github.com/bloxlink/Bloxlink/blob/master/src/config.py) file.
+Make sure the auth used for the Image Server is the same as in your config file.
+These values can also be environmental variables.

 ## Intents
 The **Members Privileged Intent** is required for the bot to function.
 This can be toggled on your [Developer Dashboard](https://discord.com/developers/applications) unless your bot reached over 100 servers.